 Winter light displays are one of the most popular seasonal treats across Japan.
 Residents are treated to free colourful illuminations in streets, parks, train stations, shopping centers and other public spaces.
 Sometimes there will also be one-off events although you’ll usually need to buy a ticket for these.
 Displays typically run throughout December but can start as early as late October and sometimes last until February.
 Top illuminations in Kansai include:

-If you fancy something to entertain the kids, Universal Studios in Osaka runs their NO LIMIT!
-Christmas party season of fun events for children from November until early January.
+If you fancy something to entertain the kids, Universal Studios in Osaka will be running their NO LIMIT!
+Christmas party season of fun events for children from November 20 until January 5, 2025.

 You can purchase your own supplies if you want to create your own Christmas atmosphere at home.
 The Meat Guy is the go-to purveyor for all festive meats and trimmings.
 Also check out Horizon Farms for meats, plant-based alternatives, vegetables and fruit.
 For other supplies such as Christmas trees, decorations and accessories, visit Costco or Shimo Jima.